engedics/ha-homekit-avahi-proxy/README.md

 1. Make sure mDNS is enabled in System → Network → Network Configuration → Settings.
 2. Edit the Home Assistant app.
 3. In `Storage Configuration → Additional Storage`, add a new bind mount for `/etc/avahi/services`.
-It must be entered manually into `Host Path` field since the UI limits the selection. `Mount path` can be arbitrary, but will need to be matched during integration setup.
+It must be entered manually into the `Host Path` field since the UI limits the selection. `Mount Path` can be arbitrary, but will need to be matched during integration setup.

 ![TrueNAS storage settings](assets/truenas_storage.png "TrueNAS storage settings")